prashantsinghpaliwal/TestDrivenShopApp/README.md

 - **di**: Dependency injection setup using Hilt.
 - **utils**: Utility classes and extension functions.

-🚧 This project is a **work in progress (WIP)** and may not be fully functional.
+🚧 This project is a **work in progress (WIP)**.
 Some features might not work as improvements and features are being added regularly. 🚧

 ## Conclusion